What to do before your LSAT class starts …

 - Blueprint Products and Promotions, General LSAT Advice, LSAT

 It’s a question as old as time, or at least as old as LSAT classes: what should I do to study before my class starts?
-Since the remaining Blueprint classes for the June LSAT are starting within the next couple weeks, it’s a relevant question now, too.
+Before starting a Blueprint class, here’s how to prep.

 So relax.
 Studying for the LSAT is going to take time and energy.
 The most important thing is that you’ll have that time and energy when it counts.
 Do some fun things.
 Celebrate your last little but of time free from studying.
 Come to class refreshed.